dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/types.rst

         )
     )
     def dataframe_input_schema(config_value):
+        # Because the config type passed into the input_schema
+        # above is a Selector, config_value is guaranteed to be
-        # config_value is dictionary with a single element
+        # a dictionary with a single element
         file_type, file_options = list(config_value.items())[0]

         if file_type == 'csv':